unit-io/bpool/readme.md

 ```

 ### Get Buffer
-To get buffer from pool use bufPool.Get().
-Note, when buffer pool capacity reaches Get method runs with gradual delay to limit system memory surge for other important operations.
+To get buffer from buffer pool use bufPool.Get().
+When buffer pool reaches its capacity Get method runs with gradual delay to limit system memory usage.

 ```